Run the Teleport Terraform Provider in CI or Cloud | Teleport

 #

-# This helps the Teleport Auth Server know that the token is intended for
+# This helps the Teleport Auth Service know that the token is intended for

 # it, and not a different service or Teleport cluster.